China's Xi seals nuclear power deal as part of $62 billion splurge in Britain

 British officials and business leaders say the rise of China is impossible to ignore: China's economy is four times the size of Britain's.

-Cameron wants to make London, the biggest global foreign exchange centre, into the dominant Western hub for trading, clearing and settlement of renminbi.
+Cameron wants to make London, the biggest global foreign exchange center, into the dominant Western hub for trading, clearing and settlement of renminbi.

 When a BBC reporter asked Xi at a briefing whether Britain should be pleased to do business with an undemocratic country with a troubled relationship with human rights, Cameron said a strong commercial relationship was important.